District and town/parish council elections will be held on May 4.

 At district level candidates are vying for 56 seats to represent 23 electoral wards.

-Voters will need to show photographic ID to be able to cast their vote.
+For the first time voters will need to show photographic ID to be able to cast their vote in May’s local elections.
 See full list of photo ID accepted at GOV.UK

 If you do not have any of the accepted photo ID, and you want to vote at the polling station, you will need to apply for a free Voter Authority Certificate.
 This is a free photographic identification document specific for the purposes of voting.
 Apply here

 Postal voters will not be affected and will be issued with their postal ballot papers as usual.